• Home

 • How close is the septic field?
 Is it uphill or downhill from the well? septic tank how to find

-• What about the neighbor’s septic field?
+• What about the neighbour’s septic field?
 How close is it?
 Is it within 30 meters?
 If it is this is a red flag.

 • Is there arsenic in the water?
 Yes, you read that right – there is arsenic on Salt Spring!!! arsenic in groundwater